 - 10 oz . unsalted butter (1 1/4 cups)

 for the egg wash

 Part 1 - Create Your Dough

-Lightly flour a pie pan before transferring your dough ball into the pan.
+- Lightly flour a baking pan before transferring your dough ball into the pan.
 Lightly dust the top of the dough with flour before covering with plastic wrap.
 Refrigerate overnight (or at least 8 hours).

 Part 2 - Layer Your Dough

 - Take the cold unsalted butter appropriated for your butter layer and cut it into 1/2 inch thick slices.
 Arrange the slices, side-by-side, on a sheet of parchment paper to form a 6 inch square.
 Cut any butter slices in half or diagonally if needed to create this 6 inch size square.